Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Numerical Experiments

-We construct Kleinberg-like small-world networks (as detailed in Section~\ref{our_net}) for the following parameter values: $N=2500$ nodes (i.e., $n=50$), geometric degrees of $d^{\rm{G}}=4,8,12$ (corresponding to $p=1,\sqrt{2},2$), non-geometric degrees of $d^{\rm{NG}}=0,1,2,\dots, 25$, and distance decay parameter $\gamma=0,0.1,0.2,0.3,\dots,3$.
-For each of these $3 \times 26 \times 31=2418$ networks and for each threshold value $T=0,0.01,0.02,0.03,\dots,1$, we run the contagion model (see Section~\ref{contagion}) with cluster seeding around each of its $2500$ nodes and record the activation times of each node.
-Using the activation times of each node in each of these realizations as coordinates, we map the nodes of a network to a point cloud in $\mathbb{R}^{2500}$ via the symmetric contagion map (see Section~\ref{contagion_map}).
+We construct Kleinberg-like small-world networks (as detailed in section~\ref{our_net}) for the following parameter values: $N=2500$ nodes (i.e., $n=50$), geometric degrees of $d^{\rm{G}}=4,8,12$ (corresponding to $p=1,\sqrt{2},2$), nongeometric degrees of $d^{\rm{NG}}=0,1,2,\dots, 25$, and distance decay parameter $\gamma=0,0.1,0.2,0.3,\dots,3$.
+For each of these $3 \times 26 \times 31=2418$ networks and for each threshold value $T=0,0.01,0.02,0.03,\dots,1$, we examine a WTM contagion (see section~\ref{contagion}) with cluster seeding around each of its $2500$ nodes and record the activation times of each node.
+Using the activation times of each node in each of these realizations as coordinates, we map the nodes of each network to a point cloud in $\mathbb{R}^{2500}$ via the symmetric contagion map (see section~\ref{contagion_map}).

-We compute the quantitative measures for the similarity of these point clouds to the underlying torus in terms of geometry (see Section~\ref{geometry}), topology (see Section~\ref{topology}), and dimensionality (see Section~\ref{dimensionality}) when we place non-geometric edges uniformly at random (i.e., when $\gamma=0$).
-We illustrate our results by separately displaying the values of the Pearson correlation coefficient $\rho$, the Wasserstein distance $W_2[d]$, and embedding dimension $P$ in the $(d^{\rm{NG}},T)$ parameter space for each value of $d^{\rm{G}}$ (see Figure~\ref{numerics_combined}).
+We compute quantitative measures of the similarity of these point clouds to the underlying torus in terms of geometry (see section~\ref{geometry}), topology (see section~\ref{topology}), and dimensionality (see section~\ref{dimensionality}) when we place nongeometric edges uniformly at random (i.e., when $\gamma=0$).
+We illustrate our results by separately displaying the values of the Pearson correlation coefficient $\rho$, the Wasserstein distance $W_2[d]$, and the embedding dimension $P$ in $(d^{\rm{NG}},T)$ parameter space for each value of $d^{\rm{G}}$ (see Figure~\ref{numerics_combined}).
 When examining topological similarity, we only cover the case $d^{\rm{G}}=8$, as computing PH of the VR filtration on a point cloud of 2500 points is extremely time-consuming because of the large number of simplices involved.
 Brighter regions in our plots signify larger Pearson correlation coefficients $\rho$ (in the geometry computation), smaller Wasserstein distances $W_2[d]$ (in the topology computation), and lower approximate embedding dimensions $P$.
 In each plot, we can identify a region in the parameter space for which $\rho$ is large, and $W_2[d]$ and $P$ are small, indicating that WFP dominates for these parameter values.